-377. TELLEZ (TELLES), Balthasar.
+290. TELLEZ (TELLES), Balthasar.
 The travels of the Jesuits in Ethiopia: containing [...] travels in Arabia Felix, wherein many things of that country [...] are treated of, as a particular description of Aden, Moca, and several other places [...].

 London, J. Knapton, 1710.
-4° .
+4°.
 With engraved map of Ethiopia, including part of the Red Sea and the source of the Blue Nile.
-Modern calf, gold-tooled spine, with red morocco title-label, and the sides blind-tooled in a panel design. ε 25,000 islands on a mission from Goa to Ethiopia in 1590 and subsequently taken to Yemen, where they were held captive until 1596.
+Modern calf, gold-tooled spine, with red morocco title-label, and the sides blind-tooled in a panel design. € 25,000

+Rare first English edition of Tellez's influential historical account of Ethiopia and Arabia.
+It is a digest of the accounts of all the Jesuit travellers to Ethiopia and Arabia, including Paez, De Montserrat, Almeida, Lobo and Mendes.
+It includes an account of the travels of the Jesuit missionaries Pédro Paez and Antonio de Montserrate, who were captured off the Kuria Muria islands on a mission from Goa to Ethiopia in 1590 and subsequently taken to Yemen, where they were held captive until 1596.
 After being sent to San'a by way of Melkis and the Wadi Hadramaut, then after three years taken to Al Mukha (Mocha), where they were forced to serve as galley slaves, they were finally ransomed in 1596 and returned to India.
 Paez discovered the source of the Blue Nile and is said to have been the first European to have tasted coffee in Al Mukha.